siemanko/SimulatorZoo/README.md

 	+ takes directory name
 	+ returns None
 	+ saves a record of the simulator run/execution up to that point in the specified directory
+	+ Note: can only be run if 'record=True' at the initialization of the simulator

 + simulator.copy()
 	return exact copy of the simulator